TribalScale/react-starter-kit/README.md

 The app will be listening to port 8080: [http://localhost:8080/](http://localhost:8080/)

 ### 4. Remove sample code
-Sample code has been placed just for your reference and to give an idea of the scafolding.
+Sample code has been placed just for your reference and to give an idea of the scaffolding.
 Please make sure you remove them from your project.

 ## How to test, lint and build